Services > Oral and Maxillofacial Surgery > Exposure & Bonding of Impacted Canines & Teeth

 Exposure and bonding involves uncovering the impacted tooth and bonding an orthodontic attachment to it, then replacing the gum tissue over the tooth.
 The attachment is connected to a gold chain that is used to apply gentle traction to coax the tooth into position.

-Extractions are sometimes considered with some impacted teeth.
-However, it is seldom a good idea to extract an impacted canine.
-Not only are the canines important aesthetically in the smile, but they are also important in a functional bite.
+Removal of impacted teeth can also be considered.
+However, it is seldom a good idea to extract an impacted canine because they are important for both the smile and a functional bite.
 The rare situation where canine extraction might be considered include: ankylosis, where the tooth is “stuck” and will not come into position; it is undergoing resorption which indicates an inflammatory reaction is compromising the tooth; there are pathologic changes like cysts or tumours, as mentioned above; the impaction is severe, and is jeopardizing adjacent teeth; or if the patient does not want to pursue orthodontic treatment.

 Please contact us with questions regarding this treatment, or to book an evaluation for discussion.